Loading...

 Pair with Protein or Healthy Fats

-Include a source of protein, like grilled chicken or fish, or healthy fats such as avocado or a handful of nuts, to help slow down the digestion and absorption of carbohydrates.
+Add a source of protein or healthy fats to your meal, such as grilled chicken, fish, tofu, or a handful of nuts.
+This can help slow down the absorption of carbohydrates from the vegetables.

 healthspan-mbl